cqtan/Laravel-Crud-Sandbox/readme.md

 development, go to "/config/database.php" and change
 " **'default' => 'pgsql',** " to " **'default' => 'mysql',** ".

-Most of the words wirtten in **bold** are either commands to be written in the CLI or code snippets or file paths.
+Most of the words written in **bold** are either commands to be written in the CLI or code snippets or file paths.
 A preview of this webapp can be seen [here](https://aqueous-cove-69920.herokuapp.com/).

 ## Setting up the environment: